 If you are returning the vehicle at the end of the lease, it must have the same equipment as the day you drove it home.You may personalize your vehicle with GM accessories.
 These can be installed prior to you taking delivery of your new vehicle.
 Inquire with your Salesperson or Business Manager.

 Yes, you can buy out the vehicle any time or you can return the vehicle, but understand you are still responsible for any outstanding payments if vehicle is dropped off early.
 We may be able to help you get into a new vehicle earlier than the end of your current lease if this is what you are looking to accomplish.
 Please speak with your Salesperson for assistance.

 Can I transfer my lease to someone else?

-Yes, General Motors Financial (GMF), who looks after finance and lease contracts, will facilitate a lease transfer providing there is no more than 6 months remaining on the lease contract.
+Yes, General Motors Financial (GMF), who looks after finance and lease contracts, will facilitate a lease transfer providing there is more than 6 months remaining on the lease contract.
 The current fee for this is $594.95 including HST.
-All inquiries for this should be directed to Chris Blanchard at OMS and we will start the process.
+Please contact us for any inquires and begin the transfer process.
 Please understand it may take up to a week to get approvals and final documentation from GMF.
 There may be other costs, such as licensing.

 Can I lease under my company name?

 Yes.
 When dealing with business lease applicants, the business owner/principal may be required to co-sign the lease.
 GM Financial will consider business leases where an owner/principal is named as co-lessee to a maximum of three (3) active leases at any point in time.
 In cases where a business lessee wishes to expand their dealings with GM Financial beyond the threshold of three (3) active leases, the business applicant must solely (without an owner/principal as co-lessee) meet approval requirements as deemed appropriate by GM Financial at time of application.

 Do all business applications require a personal guarantor?